Loitering munition: Characteristics

+Some loitering munitions have double X-shaped wing configuration such as ZALA Lancet and UVision HERO series.
+Loitering systems are operated remotely, controlled in real time by a communications system and equipped with an electro-optical camera whose images are received by the command and control station.

 Some loitering munitions may return and be recovered by the operator if they are unused in an attack and have enough fuel; in particular this is characteristic of UAVs with a secondary explosive capability.
-Other systems, such as the Delilah do not have a recovery option and are self-destructed in mission aborts.
+Other systems do not have a recovery option and are self-destructed in mission aborts.
+Some jet-powered loitering munitions such as Roketsan's Eren and Delilah structures are more similar to missiles than unmanned aerial vehicles.

 Countermeasures

-Russia uses ZALA Lancet drones in Ukraine.
+Russia has continually utilized ZALA Lancet drones in Ukraine.
 Since spring 2022 Ukrainian forces have been building cages around their artillery pieces using chain link fencing, wire mesh and even wooden logs as part of the construction.
 One analyst told Radio Liberty that such cages were "mainly intended to disrupt Russian Lancet munitions."
 A picture supposedly taken from January 2023 shows the rear half of a Lancet drone that failed to detonate due to such cages.
 Likewise Ukrainian forces have used inflatable decoys and wooden vehicles, such as HIMARS, to confuse and deceive Lancet drones.

 Ukrainian soldiers report shooting down Russian drones with sniper rifles.
 Russian soldiers use electronic warfare to disable or misdirect Ukrainian drones and have reportedly used the Stupor anti-drone rifle, which uses an electromagnetic pulse that disrupts a drone's GPS navigation.
 A Royal United Services Institute study in 2022 found that Russian Electronic Warfare units, in March and April 2022, knocked out or shot down 90% of Ukrainian drones that they had at the start of the war in February 2022.
 The main success was in jamming GPS and radio links to the drones.